-1. During the month of January, the procurement officer will direct each division president to conduct a full inventory of WSSA owned property.
+1. The procurement officer may direct each division president to conduct a full inventory of WSSA owned property.
 The inventory may be completed by anyone, but it is recommended that the person(s) accountable for the property during the regular season conduct the inventory.
-Division presidents will sign off on the completed form(s) indicating their concurrence with the accuracy of the inventories by January 31.
+Division presidents will sign off on the completed form(s) indicating their concurrence with the accuracy of the inventories by a date set by the Procurement Officer.